 Signed and dated lower left-hand corner: 'H. Jamyn Brooks / 1889'.

 This portraitback to top

-Initially, Brooks had to provide his figures with a convincing setting by accurately representing the exhibition space.
-After the close of the Winter Exhibition in 1888, the artist spent a fortnight painting the interior of the room in the Academy where it had hung.
+Initially, Brooks needed to provide his figures with a convincing setting; after the close of the Summer Exhibition in 1888, the artist was granted access to the Academy's exhibition rooms and spent a fortnight painting the interior of the room where the old masters had hung the previous winter.
 He found the perspective of the parquet floor a particular challenge, yet was pleased with the results.
 In a letter to George Scharf dated October 1888, P.H.
 Calderon (then Keeper at the RA) recalls encountering Brooks engaged with this task:

 Although Brooks exhibited five single-sitter portraits at the RA between 1884 and 1900, he specialized in group works.
 Possibly his earliest example of this type was the portrait of the Council at Abingdon Town Hall, dated 1878.
 The following year a similar work depicted Reading Town Council.
 Other examples include Polo at the Hurlingham Club (1890) and the monumental Court of Examiners of the Royal College of Surgeons (1894).
 The artist quickly developed a method for producing images on this scale, which he clearly documents in his account of NPG 1833: